 Pumpkin carving contests are a great way to have fun with the family or the entire neighborhood this Halloween.
 Use your imagination or start from a template for more DIY fun.
 Participating neighbors can line up their jack-o’-lanterns in front of their houses, and everyone can easily vote for their favorites.
 Bonus points if the neighborhood starts a small pool for a winner’s prize!

 Gingerbread houses aren’t just for Christmas!
-Start a new tradition this Halloween and decorate a Halloween cookie/gingerbread house.
+Start a new tradition this Halloween and decorate a Halloween cookie/gingerbread haunted house.
 There are kits available or you can build one from scratch.
 Picture this; a delectable Hershey path leading up to a candy corn decorated home with a chocolate roof, all surrounded by a chocolate pretzel fence.
-You might not get far though because those building materials might end up in your mouth.
+You might not get far though because those building materials might end up in your mouth, and there’s nothing wrong with that!

 Editorial Policy: The information contained in Check `n Go’s Finance Academy Learning Center is for educational purposes only and is not legal advice.
 You should consult your own attorney or seek specific advice from a legal professional regarding any legal issues.
 Check `n Go does not act as a credit counseling, repair service, or debt consolidation service in providing this content.
 Please understand that Check `n Go policies change over time.
 Blog posts reflect Check `n Go policy at the time of writing.
 While maintained for your information, archived posts may not reflect current Check `n Go policy.